Coming Back to Yourself: Healing After Narcissistic and Emotional Abuse

 You might have experienced:

-Control masked as concern: being isolated or manipulated “for your own good”
+• Control disguised as concern: being isolated or manipulated “for your own good”

-Being made to feel like everything is your fault
+• Being made to feel responsible for everything that goes wrong

-Healing means recognizing that what happened wasn’t your fault, and gently reconnecting with the parts of you that had to go quiet to survive.
+Healing begins when you recognize that what happened wasn’t your fault, and start gently reconnecting with the parts of you that had to go quiet to stay safe.

 You Are Not Broken, You Adapted

-The ways you learned to cope, shutting down, over-explaining, people-pleasing, and second-guessing, weren’t signs of weakness.
-They were strategies.
+The ways you learned to cope, shutting down, over-explaining, people-pleasing, and second-guessing, weren’t weaknesses.

-Your body and mind did what they had to do to stay safe.
+Your body and mind did what they needed to do to protect you.

 Part of healing is honoring those survival strategies…